dataluscorp/browser/docs/writing-rust-code/ffi.md

 # Rust/C++ interop

-This document describes how to use FFI in Firefox to get Rust code and C++ code to interoperate.
+This document describes how to use FFI in Datalus to get Rust code and C++ code to interoperate.

 ## Transferable types